blacktm/r2d/README.md

 # R2D: A Ruby 2D Graphics Interface

 R2D is a graphics interface for drawing 2D graphics, animations, playing audio, capturing input, and more.

-**The API spec is currently being rewritten and reimplemented.** Things will not work in the meantime.
+It's like [Rack](http://rack.github.io), but for graphics.

 # Contributing